Razdrto, Postojna

 Razdrto ([ɾaˈzdərtɔ]; Präwald, Resderta, Prevallo) is a village below and on the southern slopes of the Nanos Plateau in the Municipality of Postojna in the Inner Carniola region of Slovenia.
 It lies at a major interchange on the A1 motorway connecting Ljubljana to the Slovenian Littoral.

+Name

+The name Razdrto is shared with other settlements in Slovenia.
+It is derived from Slavic *orzdьrto(je) (poľe) 'cleared (field)', referring to early settlement and agricultural use of the area.

 Church

 The local church in the settlement is dedicated to the Holy Trinity and belongs to the Parish of Ubeljsko.